benedictnd/3n7testing/memory-bank/activeContext.md

 ## Recent Changes
 - **Phase 1 Completion**: Successfully completed Phase 1 MVP with comprehensive testing and security remediation
+- **Basketball Training Drill Management System**:
+  - Implemented a full-featured drill management system for coaches
+  - Created a persistent drill library with rich metadata and categorization
+  - Developed a user-friendly session creation workflow with saved and new drills
+  - Added end-of-session drill saving functionality to maximize reusability
+  - Implemented intelligent drill variations and session-specific customizations
+  - Developed comprehensive unit tests for all core functionality
 - **Security Enhancements**:
   - Resolved privilege escalation vulnerabilities with a hierarchical role validation system
   - Fixed memory leaks in attachment processing with proper file streaming and cleanup